chapter five

 • Querying JSON data using built-in operators and functions

-• Updating specific fields within existing JSON objects
+• Updating specific fields in existing JSON objects

 • Optimizing JSON data access with GIN and B-tree indexes